nessessence/Kaldi_ASR_Tutorial/README.md

 we can use `/utils/prepare_dict.sh` to generate all the files above excluding `lexiconp.txt` breif explaination for the command `/utils/prepare_dict.sh`:
-1. download the general word-phone pairs open source dictionary ( In this code, use "cmudict" ).
+1. download the general word-phone pairs open source dictionary ( this toturial uses "cmudict" ).
 2. the pairs of the word which contained in both the general dictionary and `full_vocab` will be in `lexicon-iv.txt`.
 3.  the word which contained in the `full_vocab`, but not in the general dictionary will be in `vocab-oov.txt` (oov standfor "out-of-vocab").
 4. generates the pronunciations of those oov vocab using a pre-trained Sequitur G2P model in `conf/g2p_model` and store the pairs in `lexicon-oov.txt`.